 Service Assurance provides transparency of operations and information about how Microsoft maintains the security, privacy, and compliance of customer data in Office 365.
 It includes third-party audit reports along with a library of white papers, FAQs, and other materials on Office 365 topics such as data encryption, data resiliency, security incident management and more.
 Customers can use this information to perform their own regulatory risk assessments.
 Compliance officers can assign the "Service Assurance User" role to give users access to Service Assurance.
 The tenant administrator can also provide external users, such as independent auditors, with access to information in the Service Assurance dashboard through the Microsoft Cloud Service Trust Portal (STP).
 For details on how to access the STP, visit Get started with the Service Trust Portal for Office 365 for business, Azure, and Dynamics CRM Online subscriptions.

 The new Microsoft OneDrive admin center helps you quickly and easily manage your organization's OneDrive for Business settings in one place.
 To use the OneDrive admin center, you must allow access to onedrive.com.
 You must also be a global admin for your organization, or a custom admin with the SharePoint administrator role.
 Access the OneDrive for Business admin center preview at https://admin.onedrive.com.

-Key features include a Compliance area that provides administrators with links to the Office 365 Security and Compliance Center for key scenarios like searching the audit log, working with DLP, retention, eDiscovery, and alerting.
+Key features include a Compliance area that provides administrators with links to the appropriate management center for key scenarios like searching the audit log, working with DLP, retention, eDiscovery, and alerting.